adl/seminator-docker/README.md

    $ sudo docker run --rm=true -it -p 7777:8888 gadl/seminator run-nb
    ```

-   Then point your navigator to `http://localhost:7777`.
+   Then point your navigator to `http://localhost:7777/lab`.
 Note
    that the `-p 7777:8888` redirects the port 8888 of the container to
    the port 7777 of your computer.
 If the latter is already used, on
    your computer, use another number.

    Once connected, your navigator should display a file listing
-   containing this README file, and a subdirectory `notebooks/`
+   containing this README file, a `sandbox.ipynb` notebook showing how
+   to run all the tools installed in this notebook (see below), a
-   containing the example notebooks of seminator.
+   subdirectory `notebooks/` linking to the example notebooks of
+   seminator, and an `src/` directory containing the sources of
+   Seminator 2.0 and its experimental evaluation.

    In addition to replaying those notebooks, or creating new ones, you
    can also start an interactive shell from within your navigator.

-   You may also try to connect to `http://localhost:7777/lab` instead
-   for an alternative environment.
+   Some users may prefer to use `http://localhost:7777/` (without the
+   `/lab` part of the URL) to access the old Jupyter environment.

 # Installed tools